Ablaze (2001 film): Plot

-Elizabeth is soon killed in the fire while trying to seek the help of Daniels, and the other firefighters.
-With the help of news cameraman Tim Vester, Jack manages to evacuate the people in the hospital to various rescue units.
+With the help of news cameraman Tim Vester, Jack evacuates the people in the hospital to various rescue units.
 However, while racing to the units, Tim is killed by falling scaffolding.
-Alaina Charles, a news reporter Tim was filming, attempts to save him, only to be crushed herself by another piece of scaffolding.
-Everybody else, including Winslow, Mindi, Barry, and Gwen, reach the rescue units, and are taken to makeshift hospitals along a nearby river.
-Jennifer, and Ridgley struggle to reach the units, although Jack rescues them, and he, and his team send off the last unit before a catastrophic explosion destroys the entire section of the city.
+Everybody else reaches the rescue units and are taken to makeshift hospitals.
+Jack and his team send off the last unit before an explosion destroys the entire section of the city.
 All of the firefighters survive the explosion, and Jack reunites with Jennifer.
-In the aftermath of the disaster, Phillips is arrested by Davis.
+In the aftermath, Davis arrests Phillips.